miklescotch/jekyll-now/_posts/2017-11-18-Css writing and css output.md

 ---
 > Two differincies (Russian fun sentence)

 Ok.
-Let me start about this.
+Let me start about this.--

 Let me assume we have some tag container - i'll change syntax a little bit for my needs

 `<div - div />`